benjaminchevoor/t-take-home-test/README.md

 ### Time spent
 2.5 hours on `incrementer-core`
+2.5 hours on `incrementer-ui`
-1 hour on getting the docker image build and hosted up on my own backend 2.5 hours on `incrementer-ui`
+1 hour on getting the docker images built, making an AWS API Gateway, and hosted up on my own backend

 ### Assumptions made
 Please refer to the README for each project.